How Much Does It Cost to Paint a House in 2025?

 Q: What is the best roller for exterior painting?

-A: For exterior paint jobs, professionals tend to use a brush, although rollers can get the job done quickly; however, you need to make sure that you use a masonry roller which can be used on brickwork and rendered walls.
+A: For exterior paint jobs, professionals tend to use a brush, although rollers can get the job done quickly; however, you need to make sure that you use a masonry roller, which can be used on brickwork and rendered walls.

 Q: What exterior painting preparation do I need to do?

-If you any cracks, you should use caulk to seal up the damage, especially when painting soffits and fascias.
+If you notice any cracks, you should use caulk to seal up the damage, especially when painting soffits and fascias.

 Additional damage or rotted areas should then be dealt with to ensure the walls are structurally sound, which will require the help of a professional.
 Once repairs are made, an exterior oil-based primer should be used before letting it dry and applying your chosen exterior paint.